Rumbler siren: History

 In 2015, emergency vehicles in New South Wales, Australia, were outfitted with Rumbler sirens and, the following year, some ambulances in Singapore began to be equipped with the Rumbler.
 According to Singapore officials, the decision to adopt the Rumbler came after seeing its efficacy in U.S. police vehicles.

 Wales Air Ambulance's response vehicles are now equipped with the rumbler siren.
-This is the second application of such equipment in the UK, having only previously been used by another response doctor charity in Hampshire.
+This is the third application of such equipment in the UK, having only previously been used by another response doctor charity in Hampshire and by the charity MedServe Wales on their previous team response vehicle.
 In 2023, more UK police services began to have their cars outfitted with Rumbler sirens, as the siren's low frequency produces a tactile effect that allows drivers to be clearly alerted to the siren's presence, even in modern cars with extensive soundproofing which would otherwise block out most of the sound.

 "Rumbler" was a nominee for "People's Choice Award Word of the Year" for 2016 by the Macquarie Dictionary.

 New vehicles operated by the Queensland Ambulance Service are fitted with a Rumbler siren.